danielyxie/bitburner/doc/CONTRIBUTING.md

 When submitting a pull request with your code contributions, please abide by the following rules:

-- Work in a branch forked from `dev` to isolate the new code
+- Work in a branch forked from `dev` to isolate the new code.
-- Ensure you have latest from the [game's main repository](../../../tree/dev)
+- Ensure you have latest from the [game's main repository](../../../tree/dev).
-- Rebase your branch if necessary
+- Rebase your branch if necessary.
-- Run the game locally to test out your changes
+- Run the game locally to test out your changes.
 - When submitting the pull request, make sure that the base fork is _danielyxie/bitburner_ and the base is _dev_.
-- If your changes affect the game's UI, attach some screenshots or GIFs showing the changes to the UI
+- If your changes affect the game's UI, attach some screenshots or GIFs showing the changes to the UI.
 - If your changes affect Netscript, provide some scripts that can be used to test the Netscript changes.
 - Ensure you have run `npm run lint` to make sure your changes conform to the